henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 Hosts (`h1` to `h9`) are represented by squares and switches (`s1` to `s5`) are represented by circles; the names in the diagram match the names of hosts and switches in Mininet.
 The hosts are assigned IP addresses 10.0.0.1 through 10.0.0.9; the last number in the IP address matches the host number.

 > **NOTE:** When running ping and `iperf` in Mininet, you must use IP addresses, not hostnames.

+For the predicted numbers in the questions below, you need to calculate them using theoretical methods.

 #### Q1: Link Latency(RTT) and Throughput
 First, you should measure the RTT and bandwidth of each of the four individual links between switches (`L1` - `L4`).
 You should run ping with 20 packets and store the output of the measurement on each link in a file called `latency_L#.txt`, replacing # with the link number from the topology diagram above.
 You should run `iperf` for 20 seconds and store the output of the measurement on each link in a file called `throughput_L#.txt`, replacing # with the link number from the topology diagram above.